-Unless the Office of Financial Aid informs you otherwise, application requirements are as follows:
+Unless the Office of Financial Aid informs you otherwise, the requirements for students applying for Colgate aid are as follows:

-The CSS PROFILE should be completed and submitted online here
+The CSS Profile should be completed and submitted online at www.collegeboard.com/profile

 .
 The submission deadline is April 1